5 Best Laptops For Data Science (Latest 2023 Libraries & Tools)

 3. Check the “memory” and “virtual memory” columns.

-Write down that number and multiply it by two then add the OS OS Overhead (4GB) + Apps (~500MB).
+Write down that number and multiply it by two then add the OS Overhead (4GB) + Apps (~500MB).

 Q: Why does everything in my computer run slow with large data sets?

-That’s somewhat true.
+That’s true.

-For example, if you have 6GB dataset.
+For example, let’s say you have a 6GB dataset.

 On the other hand, if you have 12GB RAM with a 6GB RAM data set, you can process the whole thing in one go.
 This will obviously be much faster.